eliranmal/auto-exports/README.md

 ## usage

-this module exports (no pun intended) a single function, which synchronously transforms all JS modules in a directory (*except for `index.js`!*) into a dictionary suited for `module.exports`. the keys in this dictionary will be the camel-cased module names, and the values will hold the loaded modules.
+this module exports (no pun intended) a single function, which synchronously transforms all modules in a directory (*except for `index.js` and `index.node`!*) into a dictionary suited for `module.exports`. the keys in this dictionary are camel-cased module names, and the values hold the loaded modules.

 this function accepts the modules directory path as the first argument, a list of module names to exclude as the second, and a module interceptor